Tardigrades are known colloquially as water bears or moss piglets. They are eight-legged, semi-segmented micro-animal phyla of water-dwelling.

 The only explanation found in earlier studies for this ability was that their water-lower state provides less ionizing radiation reactants.

-Subsequent research has shown, however, that tardigrades, when hydrated, remain highly resistant to shortwave UV radiation relative to other species, and that one reason for this is their ability to effectively repair the damage to their DNA resulting from this exposure.
+Subsequent research has shown, however, that tardigrades, when hydrated, remain highly resistant to shortwave UV radiation relative to other species.
+One reason is their ability to effectively repair the damage to their DNA resulting from this exposure.

-Irradiation of tardigrades eggs collected directly from the natural substrate (moss) showed a strong dose-related response, with a steep decline in hatchability at doses up to 4 kGy above which no eggs were hatched.
+Irradiation of tardigrade eggs collected directly from the natural substrate (moss) showed a strong dose-related response, with a steep decline in hatchability at doses up to 4 kGy, above which no eggs were hatched.

 Eggs were more radiation-resistant at a late stage of development.
-No eggs irradiated at an early stage of development hatched, and only one egg hatched at the middle stage, while eggs irradiated at a late stage hatched at a rate that was indistinguishable from controls.
+No eggs irradiated at an early stage of development hatched, and only one hatched at the middle stage.
+In contrast, eggs irradiated at a late stage hatched at a rate indistinguishable from controls.

-Environmental toxins are known to undergo chemobiosis, a cryptobiotic response to high levels of environmental toxins.
+Environmental toxins are known to undergo chemobiosis, a cryptobiotic response to high environmental toxins.
 However, these laboratory findings have not yet been confirmed since 2001.

 Tardigrades are the first known species to live after exposure to outer space.
 In September 2007, dehydrated Tardigrades were taken to low Earth orbit on the FOTON-M3 mission carrying a payload of BIOPAN astrobiology.

-For ten days, groups of tardigrades, some of them previously dehydrated, some of them not, were exposed to the harsh vacuum of outer space, or vacuum and solar UV radiation.
+For ten days, groups of tardigrades, some previously dehydrated and some not, were exposed to the harsh vacuum of outer space or vacuum and solar UV radiation.

 Back on Earth, more than 68% of subjects shielded from solar UV radiation were re-animated within 30 minutes of rehydration, while subsequent mortality was high; many of them developed viable embryos.

-On the other hand, hydrated samples exposed to combined vacuum and maximum solar UV radiation had dramatically decreased survival, with only three subjects survived by Milnesium tardigradum.
+On the other hand, hydrated samples exposed to combined vacuum and maximum solar UV radiation had dramatically decreased survival, with only three subjects surviving Milnesium tardigradum.

 In May 2011, Italian scientists sent the last flight of the Endeavor space shuttle onboard the International Space Station along with the extremophiles on STS-134.